 VCREA considers all highly liquid investments with initial maturities of three months or less to be cash equivalents.

 (1) Reporting Entity and Summary of Significant Accounting Policies, continued

-C. Assets, Liabilities and Net Position, continued
+C. Assets, Deferred Outflows of Resources, Liabilities, Deferred Inflows of Resources, and Net Position, continued